BHAVISHYA2005/BHAVISHYA2005/README.md

 - 👋 Hi, I’m @BHAVISHYA
-- 👀 I am a software developer
+- 👀 In the Name of Sofware Engineering I have 0 Knowledge,
 - 🌱 I believe we should focus on our work and not think about what we will get in return as it cant be decided by you instead it is decided by your hardwork :)
-- 💞️ I’m looking to collaborate on various open-source projects related to cloud
+- 💞️ I’m looking to collaborate on various open-source projects related to cloud Which also i have 0 knowldge about and have just wrote it to look myself cooler
-- 📫 How to reach me @bhavishyaagg@gmail.com
+- 📫 How to reach out to me:  @bhavishyaagg@gmail.com which also i think you never would bz I have nothing to offer

 [![trophy](https://github-profile-trophy.vercel.app/?username=ryo-ma)](https://github.com/ryo-ma/github-profile-trophy)